Direction finding: Sport

-Selection radio direction-finding stations

 Direction finding at microwave frequencies

 DF techniques for microwave frequencies were developed in the 1940s, in response to the growing numbers of transmitters operating at these higher frequencies.
 This required the design of new antennas and receivers for the DF systems.

 In Naval systems, the DF capability became part of the Electronic Support Measures suite (ESM), where the directional information obtained augments other signal identification processes.
 In aircraft, a DF system provides additional information for the Radar Warning Receiver (RWR).

 Over time, it became necessary to improve the performance of microwave DF systems in order to counter the evasive tactics being employed by some operators, such as low-probability-of-intercept radars and covert Data links.

 Brief history of microwave development

 Earlier in the century, vacuum tubes (thermionic valves) were used extensively in transmitters and receivers, but their high frequency performance was limited by transit time effects.
 Even with special processes to reduce lead lengths, such as frame grid construction, as used in the EF50, and planar construction, very few tubes could operate above UHF.